 HOW ARE CYSTS REMOVED:

-Each Tarlov cyst is a spinal nerve root and therefore cannot simply be removed.
-The goal of surgery is to eliminate the cystic part of the nerve, but to preserve the nerve.
+Each Tarlov cyst is a spinal nerve root and therefore cannot be removed.
+Inside the cyst are nerve fibers that provide function and feeling.
+The goal of the surgery is to eliminate the cystic part of the nerve, but to preserve the nerve.
 This is accomplished under an operating microscope while the nerves are continuously monitored.
-For other types of cysts such as a meningeal diverticulum it is possible to resect the cyst.
+For other types of cysts such as a meningeal diverticulum it is possible to remove the cyst.

 FURTHER INFORMATION ON INCREASED RISK GROUPS

 Those who have progressive and prolonged symptoms run a risk of neurological damage, if the cysts continue to compress nerve structures.
 If the nerve damage is progressive and affects bladder and bowel function and other body systems, it is important to have a good primary physician to coordinate referrals to specialists.
 Many patients become disabled and unable to continue to work, due to the pain and multi-systems affected issues.
 It is a highly specialized problem for a highly specialized surgeon.